g2asell2019/shape-security-decompiler-toolkit/README.md

 ## Downside

 Since the deobfuscator hooks directly an edited virtual machine script, we run into the risks of self defending code and tamper checks in the code.
 I haven't extensively analyzed the output for these type of checks yet so there is a risk the current output could carry code that is partially generated from fake paths
+Since the tracer keeps track of all conditionals in the bytecode, all tamper checks should still be prevalent.